jinnabelle/School_District_Analysis/README.md

 ![Updated District Summary](Resources/District Summary _updated.png)<br>

 * How is the school summary affected?
-The school summary was affected, again, only by the percent of students passing the individual subjects and both subjects, as well as the average math and reading scores.The average math score for Thomas High School went down by the hundredth decimal point and the average reading score went up by the hundredth decimal point.
+The school summary was affected, again, only by the percent of students passing the individual subjects and both subjects, as well as the average math and reading scores.The average math score for Thomas High School went down by the hundredth decimal point and the average reading score went up by the hundredth decimal point. <br>
 **Original School Summary**<br>
 ![Original School Summary](Resources/School Summary _original.png)<br>
 **Updated School Summary**<br>